johnssproul/RepeatProfiler/README.md

 | -bowtieflag ""                   | Use this flag to enter more complex Bowtie2 settings.
 Any valid Bowtie2 command can be entered between the quotes.
 For example:   -bowtieflag "--sensitive-local --no-mixed"|
 | -indel <cut_off>  | Use this flag to detect and annotate the plots for indels. the cut off is 0.10 by default.
 User can provide a custom cutoff between 1 and 0.
 For example: -indel 0.5
 | -bed <bed file full directory> | Use this flag and provide FULL path to bed file that contains annotations to the references you are analyzing to annotate the plots.
+| -scale <decimal value between 0 and 1> | This flag changes the transition point of the color gradient in color-scaled profiles.
+Lower values will shift the color transitions to a lower point on the y-axis of profiles, high values shift it higher on the y-axis (default is 0.8).
+This flag is included to allow users some control over color aesthetics in order to visually highlight the most relevant aspects of variation in profiles.